sosy-lab/benchexec/doc/INSTALL.md

 the [cgroup-bin](http://libcg.sourceforge.net/) package
 can be used to setup the cgroups hierarchy.

+Note that `cgrulesengd` might interfere with the cgroups of processes, if configured to do so via `cgrules.conf`.
+This can invalidate the measurements.
+BenchExec will try to prevent such interference automatically, but for this it needs write access to `/run/cgred.socket`.
+Alternatively, start BenchExec with `cgexec --sticky` to tell `cgrulesengd` that it should not interfere with BenchExec and its child processes.

 If your machine has swap, cgroups should be configured to also track swap memory.
 If the file `memory.memsw.usage_in_bytes` does not exist in the directory where the cgroup file system is mounted, this needs to be enabled by setting